openhab/openhab-docs/configuration/items.md

 Because the group state is an aggregation of multiple Item states, not every Item state change results in a change of the group state.

 Note that aggregation functions can only be used on compatible Item types.
-Incompatible Item types within one Group might result in the invalid aggregation result `UNDEF`.
+Incompatible Item types within a Group may result in the invalid aggregation result `UNDEF`.

 **Examples:**